alexch/codelikethis/public/lessons/javascript/object_oriented_javascript.md

 * Note: remember the commas between elements
 * Note: remember to **omit** the comma on the last element
-  * Protip: make a "done" element, so you don't have to remember, e.g.:
+  * Protip: make a "done" element at the bottom of every class, so you don't have to remember to omit the comma on all other methods, e.g.:

                DONE: null

 # Constructors and "new"